-A full list of the Champions can be found on the Life in Mind website: www.lifeinmindaustralia.com.au/the-charter/champions.
+A full list of current and former Champions can be found on the Life in Mind website: lifeinmind.org.au/champions

 A commitment to The Charter is a commitment to how we can all talk about our nation's mental health and wellbeing.
 Uniting organisations across sectors, whether it be government, business or communities maximises the incredible efforts currently underway in the mental health space.